sroshanahmad/FlaskNotesAPI/README.md

     ```
 - Configuration setting for Nginx:

-    **Note**: If you are using react, you will have to run:
+    **Note**: If you are using react, you have to run:
-    `npm run build` and provide the index.html inside the build folder.
+    `npm run build`  to get production build and provide index.html in the build folder.

     ```
     server {